About the Doctoral Internship Program

 The program supports training of psychologists who are competent to serve all members of the public and fully endorses Preparing Professional Psychologists to Serve a Diverse Public (APA, 2013) as well as the Counseling Psychology Model Training Values Statement Addressing Diversity.

-The internship has been fully accredited for over 20 years with our most recent site visit in 2013 and our next visit scheduled for 2020.
+The internship has been fully accredited for 24 years with our most recent site visit in 2013 and our next visit scheduled for 2020.
 Accreditation by the American Psychological Association, Office of Program Consultation & Accreditation, 750 First St., NE, Washington, DC 20002-4242.
 Telephone (202) 336-5979.

 Welcome to our internship webpage.
 I hope you will find the information helpful in determining whether Grand Valley is a program that will meet your needs as a developing professional.

 As you will find detailed here, this is a very strong training program which offers a variety of opportunities, some fairly unique.
 For example, our program offers a specialty concentration in crisis intervention which includes didactic training in mental health crisis intervention, crisis management training for both individuals and groups, and significant supervised applied field experience.